-When you start counting calories and watching your carb intake, the awareness of what your body is taking in is nothing short of eye-opening.
-Each sip and bite adds up quickly.
+When you start counting calories and watching your carb intake, the awareness of what your body is taking in can be nothing short of eye-opening.
+Each sip and bite add up quickly.
 A night out with friends can easily get out of control once you share appetizers, have a couple of drinks, and arrive at the main course, and that’s not including dessert.

 Achieving wellness goals comes with a lifestyle change and cutting out foods and behaviors that are holding you back.
-When it comes time to consider what you need to cut from your diet, you might be tempted to give up some of the very things you enjoy most, like your cocktails, but that’s no fun.
+When it comes time to consider what you need to cut from your diet, you might be tempted to give up some of the very things you enjoy most, like your cocktails 404, but that’s no fun.

 Here’s the thing: You don’t have to give up your favorite drink.
 Not all cocktails have to be loaded with sugar and carbs.
 Before you roll your eyes and think the healthier beverage won’t have any flavor, hear us out: It can be done.
 To prove our point, we’ve found 10 low-carb cocktail recipes for you to try at your next get-together.
 From a coconut gin and tonic to a cantaloupe daiquiri, these low-carb cocktails will hit the spot without taking away all the fun.

 Raspberry Chambord Gin Fizz

 This raspberry Chambord gin fizz from Boulder Locavore is the perfect addition to a heavy meal since it’s light and simple.
 Unlike other gin fizz cocktails, this version doesn’t include an egg white—it gets its effervescence from club soda.
 Instead of added sugar, it gets its sweetness from the Chambord.

 Made from only four ingredients, this vodka watermelon cocktail from Joyful Healthy Eats is only 136 calories a serving.
 Perfect for the summer, this drink uses frozen watermelon, coconut water, lime juice, and, of course, vodka.
 If you’d like, you can up the ingredients list to five items by garnishing the drink with a refreshing sprig of mint.